Cheung Chau: The Cheung Chau Fong Bin Hospital (closed)

 The Cheung Chau Fong Bin Hospital (長洲方便醫院 (Cheung Chau Convenience Hospital)) was established in 1872.
 It was originally called the Asylum (棲留所) and was not a hospital in the modern sense, in that it did not provide medical care and only functioned as a refuge for poor homeless patients to die in peace and dignity and as a mortuary for those killed in shipwrecks.

 In 1915, the Asylum was expanded by a local kaifong association known as the Cheung Chau Kai Fong Hui (長洲街坊會), and was subsequently renamed The Cheung Chau Fong Bin Hospital.
-The word Fong Bin, meaning 'convenience' in Chinese, suggested that the hospital was meant to serve the medical needs of all.
+The word Fong Bin (方便), meaning "convenience", suggested that the hospital was meant to serve the medical needs of all.
 Substantial renovations took place in 1931 and 1951 to meet the rising demand for medical care in Cheung Chau and nearby outlying islands.

 In 1945, the ownership of the hospital was transferred to the Cheung Chau Residents' Association (長洲居民協會).
 It was staffed by reputable doctors trained in traditional Chinese medicine, and provided cheap and quality medical treatment that even attracted patients from other outlying islands.

 Since the 1934 opening of the St. John Hospital, which provides Western medicine, the Fong Bin Hospital had been slowly fading away.
 It ultimately fell into disuse and complete abandonment in 1988.

 The hospital has been listed as a Grade III historic building since 31 August 2010.